Got a question for me? Use the contact form to fire away!

-A: I’m working on an MFA in Creative Writing right now, with a focus on writing for children and young adults.
+A: Though my MFA in Creative Writing I’ve focussed on writing for children and young adults.
 I have several stories for middle grade and young adult in the works, as to which one will be coming out next?
-Probably my middle grade adventure where a real magic is discovered on a film set.
+Probably my middle grade fantasy adventure that involves both movie magic and the real stuff.

 Q: What kinds of the jobs have you done in film or TV?

 A: A better question is to ask me what jobs I haven’t done!
 Besides Coordinator and Manager (obviously – my books are all about those jobs), I’ve done nearly all the jobs on set over the course of my film career from P.A. to Camera Assistant to TV Switcher to Continuity to Line Producer to Executive in Charge of Production.
 I even did Craft Service (luckily I only needed to do so for one day).
 What I haven’t done is Grip; however, being a sailor, I’ve earned their respect by tying knots around them.